GameStop Nintendo Switch OLED restock now live — how to get your console

-A GameStop Nintendo Switch OLED restock is now underway.
+Good news!
+A GameStop Switch OLED restock is now underway.
 As expected, GameStop doesn't have standalone Switch OLED restock, but instead has bundles available for sale.

 Until stock runs out, you can get the Switch OLED w/ Metroid Dread Bundle for $429 or the Switch OLED w/ Mario Kart 8 Bundle for $429.